MQKGitHub/Web-Hacking/README.md

 - Learned how web browsers and servers communicate using HTTP, including how requests and responses are structured with methods, codes, and headers.
 - Gained a strong understanding of how URLs, front-end and back-end systems, and security headers play a role in how web applications function.

-### 💻 JavaScript Essentials
+### 🧩 JavaScript Essentials
-- coming soon...
+- Learned how JavaScript powers interactive websites through variables, functions, loops, and browser dialogue methods.
-- coming soon...
+- Explored how attackers abuse poorly written JS for login bypasses or XSS, and practised secure coding techniques like separating logic and avoiding client-side trust.

 ### 🗄️ SQL Fundamentals
 - coming soon...